mtumilowicz/kotlin-DI-spring-batch-workshop/README.md

     method, and calling it will execute the function
   * Java 8 lamb-
     das are automatically converted to values of function types
+* In members of a class, this refers to the class instance.
+In extension functions, this refers to the instance that the extension function was applied to.
+* Kotlin allows us to take this a step further by supporting functions declared inside other functions.
+These are called local or nested functions.
+Functions can even be nested multiple times.
+* In addition to member functions and local functions, Kotlin also supports declaring top- level functions.
+These are functions that exist outside of any class, object, or interface and are defined directly inside a file.
+* Named parameters
+* Default parameters
+* Single abstract methods
+    * Kotlin has support for converting a function literal directly into a SAM

+    val threadPool = Executors.newFixedThreadPool(4)
+    threadPool.submit {
+    println("I don't have a lot of work to do")
+    }

+    same as

+    threadPool.submit(object : Runnable {
+    override fun run() {
+    println("I don't have a lot of work to do")
+    }
+    })
+    * works for interfaces and not abstract classes, even if the abstract class only has a single method
+    * Kotlin will not perform this conversion on SAMs that are defined in Kotlin itself.
+This is because in Kotlin, you can define your function to accept another function, making this kind of pattern redundant
+      ```
+      interface X : () -> Unit {
+          fun x(): Unit
+      }

+      class Y {
+          fun z(x: Runnable) {
+          }
+      }

+      fun main() {
+          val x: X = { println("a") }
+          Y().z { println("a") }
+      }
+      ```
 ## lambda
 * a lambda encodes a small piece of behavior that you can pass around as a value
 * syntax